Symptoms of bowel cancer

 While in many cases there will be a simple explanation, if you are concerned that you have one or more of these symptoms, you should seek advice from your doctor at an early stage.

-You can find out more about bowel cancer at the page below:
+You can find out more about bowel cancer at this link:

 Bowel cancer screening kit